aabb00dd/Assembly/README.md

 ## About the Project

-This repository includes:

-- Intel x86 Assembly programs
-- ARM Assembly programs
-- Comments and documentation for better understanding
-- Example use cases and outputs where applicable

 The goal of this project was to learn and demonstrate:

 - Low-level programming on different architectures